Tefalk/mynetdiary/README.md

 # mynetdiary
-process a csv file from the mynetdiary website to a graph via an excel spreadsheet
+Process an edited csv file from the mynetdiary website to a graph via an excel spreadsheet.

+The extent of the editing has yet to be determined.